 All teachers are contactable via e-mail and will aim to respond within a 24hour period dependent on when the e-mail was sent.
 You can also contact the College via phone and speak to the Head of Year about pastoral issues and Faculty Leaders about any issues in particular subjects areas.
 The names of these leaders are available on the College website.

 What if my child is anxious about joining HTCS?

 At HTCS we have a co-ordinated approach to support students who may be anxious about joining Secondary school.
-We usually offer extended periods of transition including a 2 week period for all to ease anxieties and to ‘ease’ students into secondary life, getting around, making friends, learning routines and so on.
+We offer extended transition including a 4-day period for all to ease anxieties and to ease students into secondary life, getting around, making friends, learning routines and so on.
 In these times much of this will not occur therefore we have developed virtual and paper-based resources that will be sent in due course which will allow your child to understand life and HTCS and to discover all they need to know as best we can, remotely.
 We will also monitor this once back in school and work with students around anxieties and what we can work together on to support this.

 How will my tutor group and house be chosen?

 We aim to place students in a tutor group with a friend but please be advised that this is not always possible.
 Please do not worry!
 Your tutors will be there to support you and help you make many new friends at HTCS.